MicrosoftDocs/machine-learning-server-docs/microsoft-r/notes/r-server-notes.md

 + Hadoop bug fix for incompatibility when using both HA and Kerberos on HDP.

++ Deployr default grid node and any additional nodes should have 20 slots by default

++ DeployR was generating very large (~52GB) catalina.out log files.

++ When running scripts in the DeployR Repository Manager's Test tab, any numeric values set to `0` were ignored and not included as part of the request.

 <br />
 ##Microsoft R Server 8.0.0